 Who We Are

 YYoga is a community of yoga studio and lifestyle centres dedicated to supporting people in their commitment to whole health.
 We believe that through the practice of yoga, we ultimately create happier, healthier people, connected to themselves and others.
-The Vancouver-based yoga and wellness company is the largest corporately owned yoga company in Canada, currently operating 11 studios offering 800 + classes per week in Vancouver, Richmond, Burnaby, North Vancouver, Whistler and Toronto.
-We are looking forward to opening our Park Royal and Richmond Olympic Oval locations soon!
+The Vancouver-based yoga and wellness company is the largest corporately owned yoga company in Canada, currently operating 13 studios offering 900 + classes per week in Vancouver, Richmond, Burnaby, North Vancouver, Whistler and Toronto.

 The core of the YYoga formula starts in the studio with a variety of 12+ yoga styles including Hatha, Power, Flow, Yin, Restorative, Core and our signature YHot.
 The offering expands beyond yoga with fitness classes like YRide, YFit and TRX.
 We are proud to offer amenities such as an infrared sauna, mat and towel service, complimentary organic shower products and herbal tea, making the transition from mat to the rest of your day seamless.